Edwards-R/redlist_docs/wider_data/plan.md

   - Osmia bicornis
   - Bombus pascuorum
 - Can ignore ants, Mike Fox has included these?
+  - I'm honestly just curious.
+Ants are the highest-specialisation group
 - North/south divide
 - Ask Mike Fox how he looked at ant data
 - Maintain separation of iRecord and BWARS datasets